Series: Performance Dashboards

 3. From the drop-down, select Public, Private, or Favorites.

-To filter the dashboards owned by me:
+To filter the dashboards based on ownership:

-1. Click Performance > Workspace > Dashboards
+1. Click Performance > Workspace > Dashboards > Dashboards.
+The dashboard summary page appears.

 2. Click Owned by anyone filter.

-Display your dashboard in full-screen mode.
+To view your dashboard in full-screen mode:

-1. Click PerformanceWorkspace > Dashboards
+1. Click PerformanceWorkspace > Dashboards > Dashboards.
+The dashboard summary page appears.

 4. To exit full-screen mode, press Escape